wp-plugins/atcontent/readme.txt

 6. Sample of a paid publication.
 It is needed to pay the author before reading the full article or downloading a file.

 == Changelog ==

+= 2.4.12 =

+* Error reporting for sync was improved.

 = 2.4.11 =